RisoltoLtd/HRMIS/oh_appraisal/README.rst

-This module is maintained by Cybrosys Technologies.
+This module is maintained by Risolto Technologies.

-For support and more information, please visit https://www.cybrosys.com.
+For support and more information, please visit https://www.risolto.co.uk